viztopia/doppel-code/README.md

 ## Show Deplayment
-On desktop PC:
+1. On desktop PC:
 - cd to 0-osc-bridge, npm install (if haven't already), node bridge.js
-- (if using OBS to record) Open OBS, open OSC for OBS, configure the IPs and ports (if haven't already)
+- (if using OBS to record) Open OBS and turn on OBS WebSockets, open OSC for OBS and configure the IPs and ports (if haven't already)
 - Open max.toe in TouchDesigner under TD folder

-Then, on a separate laptop:
+2. On a separate laptop:
 - Open 2-p5-plateau-ClassifyPose folder.
 In sketch.js, update its IP to the desktop PC that runs bridge.js/OBS/TD, and serve the index.html file in http.
 This can be done on a separate computer.

-Finally, on the desktop PC:
+3. On the desktop PC:
 - Open 3-p5-osc folder.
 Serve the index.html in http, and follow instructions on screen.